isabella232/algoliasearch-client-common/CONTRIBUTING.md

 Note that some files are managed outside this repository and are committed automatically.

-`README.md` are is generated automatically from our doc.
+The `README.md` is generated automatically from our doc.
 If you'd like to see more details about something, feel free to open an issue.

-`.github` directory is manage in [this repository](https://github.com/algolia/algoliasearch-client-common), any Pull Request there are welcome.
+`.github` directory is manage in [this repository](https://github.com/algolia/algoliasearch-client-common), any Pull Request there is welcome.

 ## Opening an issue

 Each repository provide a template for issues.
 Please fill the client and language version and provide a clear description of the problem you're facing.
 Steps to reproduce or example code (repository, jsfiddle and such) are a big help.

 ## Submitting a pull request

 Keep your changes as focused as possible.
-If there are multiple changes you would like to make that are not dependent upon each other, consider submitting them as separate pull requests.
+If there are multiple changes you would like to make, please consider submitting them as separate pull requests unless they are related to each others.

 Here are a few tips to increase the likelihood of being merged: